FloomLtd/floom-technical-challenge/README.md

 # Floom Technical Exercise
 Great to hear that you’re looking to get involved with Floom.
 Create a new private Github repo, push your solution and add us as a collaborator when you're ready.
-Add github handles, `ahnunn`, `bradlocking`, `richieteo` as collaborators.
+Add github handles, `ahnunn`, `richieteo` as collaborators.

 ## Background Info
 At Floom, we have a B2B (florist facing) product and a B2C (consumer facing) product.
 This exercise deals with understanding your approach to making some changes to our B2B product.